LiteraryCarp/Carp_Burner/README.md

 The design **has not** been verified experimentally.
 Please contact the author if any problem has been noticed.

-Optimizing structural weight and more aesthetic practices will be considered in furture updates.
+Optimizing structural weight and other aesthetic practices will be considered in furture updates.